vyomasystems-lab/challenges-inderjit303/README.md

 ![l1d1_image5](https://user-images.githubusercontent.com/99788755/182021868-8bf24130-1865-4fdd-a2f5-2fca44ae3207.png)

 ## Is the verification complete ?
 (Level 1 Design 1)
-Yes, the bugs were detected using cocotb testbench verification on level1_design1 MUX code.
+The bugs present in original verilog code were detected using cocotb testbench verification on level1_design1 MUX code.
-The bugs were located in code and eliminated.
+The bugs were located in code and updated bug-free.
+The same Cocotb test were detected the bugs, now with modified changes in the code, passes without committing any errors.
-Hence, the verification of Mux Level 1 Design 1 completed by Pass DUT test.
+Hence, the verification of Mux Level 1 Design 1 is completed by Pass DUT test.

 #